SimpleBrush/ZeroWidthReplacer/README.md

 - Provides a draggable control panel with position persistence
 - Allows choosing the replacement emoji from preset options
 - Offers a highlight toggle with preset color options
+- Applies a monospace-based font style to alliance tags, making homoglyph-based impersonation easier to spot

 ---

 ## 🎯 Purpose
 This script is made specifically for [wplace.live](https://wplace.live/) to prevent impersonation.
-Some users insert zero-width or confusing characters into alliance tags to mimic others.
+Some users insert zero-width, confusing, or lookalike characters into alliance tags to mimic others.
-By making these characters visible, such tricks become immediately noticeable.
+By making these characters visible and applying a consistent font style, such tricks become immediately noticeable.
 The script focuses only on alliance tags, so normal text elsewhere on the page is unaffected.

 ---